List of content you will read in this article:

-Usually, the time restriction is 30 seconds, after which the connection is lost, and the site cannot be reached if a response is not received.
+Usually, the time constraint is 30 seconds, after which the connection is lost, and the site cannot be reached if a response is not received.

-When this happens, the timeout error manifests, which is frequently and specifically characterized by the err_connection_timed_out code.
+When this happens, the timeout error manifests frequently and is specifically characterized by the ERR_CONNECTION_TIMED_OUT code.

-This isn't a problem with your web browser, but it typically indicates client-side issues like slow internet connections or problems with the server hosting your WordPress website.
+This isn't a problem with your web browser, but it typically indicates client-side issues like a slow internet connection or problems with the server hosting your WordPress website.

 What are the causes of the err_connection_timed_out error?